How to create a DAM business case: 2024 comprehensive guide

 Estimating the costs

-When presenting a business case, it is essential to address the cost aspect.
+When presenting a DAM business case, it is essential to address the cost aspect.
 Include both upfront costs, such as software purchase or licensing fees, as well as ongoing expenses, such as maintenance and support.
 Additionally, factor in the resources required for implementation, training, and regular updates to ensure a comprehensive cost estimate.

 👉 Check this article to learn how to save more than 30,000$ with a digital asset management system 👈